MayUWish/QSlack/README.md

 # Welcome to QSlack

-QSlack, inspired by Slack and Instagram, is an application that allows users to send direct messages, chat in groups, and share moments. live link: [QSLACK](https://qslack-app.herokuapp.com/)
+QSlack, inspired by Slack and Instagram, is an application that allows users to send direct messages, chat in groups, and share moments.
+Live link: [QSLACK](https://qslack-app.herokuapp.com/)

 ## Features